rajashreedas7/handwritten-digit-recognition/README.md

 The following steps were performed while making this project:

-1. Data was collected manually using cellphone camera and then various examples were seperated into folders with the name of their classes
+1. Data was collected manually using cell phone camera and then various examples were seperated into folders with the name of their classes
 2. The collected examples were masked and resized.
 3. The masked images were put into an empty folder class-wise.
 4. Now, the folder was downloaded and seperated into 15 training and 5 test examples and again put into folders class-wise, manually.